Reciprocity obstructions in semigroup orbits in SL(2, Z): Obstructions in and

 For $\Psi_2$, by Corollary \ref{cor:psi2and0mod4} (proven later this section), it suffices to compute the Hausdorff dimension for continued fractions built from the alphabet $4\ZZ^+$.
 For this estimate, we thank Mark Pollicott for sharing with us his code to rigorously compute the Hausdorff dimensions for alphabets built from arithmetic progressions; see \cite{PollicottVytnova}.
 His code gives $\delta_2=0.6045578\pm 10^{-7}$.

 For $\Psi_1$, the Hausdorff dimension certainly meets or exceeds that of $\Psi_2$.
-For a simple non-rigorous estimate, we assume a result in the nature of Hensley's \eqref{eqn:hensley} holds.
+For a simple non-rigorous estimate, we assume a result in the nature of Hensley's growth estimate \eqref{eqn:hensley} holds (from Section 1).
 We compute the orbit of $\Psi_1\smcol{1}{1}$ up to $50000$, and estimate the growth rate using a least squares regression.
 This is done in the function \texttt{test\_psi1\_hdim} in \cite{GHSemigroup}, and results in the estimate of $\delta_1\approx 0.719$.

 We classify the possible congruence obstructions in the next section.